ansible/ansible/docs/docsite/rst/intro_configuration.rst

 Getting the latest configuration
 ````````````````````````````````

-If installing ansible from a package manager, the latest ansible.cfg should be present in /etc/ansible, possibly
+If installing Ansible from a package manager, the latest ansible.cfg file should be present in /etc/ansible, possibly
 as a ".rpmnew" file (or other) as appropriate in the case of updates.

-If you have installed from pip or from source, however, you may want to create this file in order to override
+If you installed Ansible from pip or from source, you may want to create this file in order to override
 default settings in Ansible.

-An example file is availble `ansible.cfg in source control <https://raw.github.com/ansible/ansible/devel/examples/ansible.cfg>`_
+An `example file is available on Github <https://raw.github.com/ansible/ansible/devel/examples/ansible.cfg>`_.

-For more details and a full listing of available configurations go to :doc:configuration or (starting at Ansible 2.4)
-you can use the :doc:`ansible-config` command line utility to list your available options and inspect the current values.
+For more details and a full listing of available configurations go to :doc:configuration.
+Starting with Ansible version 2.4, you can use the :doc:`ansible-config` command line utility to list your available options and inspect the current values.

 For in depth details you check out :doc:`config`.